 Prior to this 2007 publication, ADEA had used the term interdisciplinary, however, this was the earliest document included in the review that elaborated on it and referred breaking down role boundaries.
 ADEA’s mentoring program was launched in 2008 [52].
 A previous publication, Credentialling of Diabetes Educators 2000, stated that mentoring partnerships may be established between diabetes educators of different primary professions.
 In 2016, cross-discipline mentor partnerships were not just permissible, but were recognised as, ‘ ... a way to learn and experience new ideas in a two-way partnership’ [30, p.
 41].

-In 2012 the National Prescribing Service (NPS) published the Competencies Required to Prescribe Medicines report.
+In 2012, the National Prescribing Service (NPS) published the Competencies Required to Prescribe Medicines report.
 The report presented a competency framework for potential non-medical prescribers [53].
 The Health Professionals Prescribing Pathway Project Final Report published in 2013 referred to the NPS competency framework and discussed non-medical prescribing practices which were already taking place by professions such as podiatry, nursing and dentistry.
 The report did not refer to competencies specific to particular health professions, but rather a more general discussion about the key qualities and skills which are indicative of competence in prescribing [54].

 The competency movement has gained momentum in health care with a recent increasing focus on competencies, rather than professions.
 For example Nancarrow [1] noted that the scope of practice of a health professional is determined mainly by their generic professional repertoire, rather than the competencies they have or could potentially gain within their particular vocational context.
 Nancarrow [1] suggested workforce flexibility could be enhanced by shifting the emphasis from professional repertoires, instead focusing on the competencies which are or could be shared between the professions.
 Competencies viewed as high risk or expensive are most suited to this novel approach.
 Separating high risk competencies from the professions traditionally perceived to own them would enable greater scrutiny and monitoring.
 By regulating individual competencies and providing specific training for health professionals to ensure their competence, the workforce would be better equipped to meet local health care needs in a safe, efficient and responsive manner [1].